-The MassMutual Foundation invites Springfield, Mass. and Enfield, Conn. focused nonprofit organizations expanding economic opportunity through economic development and academic achievement & workforce development to apply for a grant.
-(Note: national investments are made by invitation only.)
+The MassMutual Foundation invites Springfield, Mass. focused nonprofit organizations expanding economic opportunity through economic development and education to apply for a grant.

 The MassMutual Foundation strongly prioritizes funding for organizations that demonstrate excellence in the following areas:

 - Innovation - Differentiation from other organizations in your field.
 Approaching persistent challenges with new solutions and unique perspectives.

 - Collaboration - Partnering with nonprofits to leverage strengths of partners vs. replicating efforts.